solana-labs/solana/docs/src/developing/on-chain-programs/developing-rust.md

 ## ELF Dump

-The BPF shared object internals can be dumped to a text file to gain more insight into a program's composition and what it may be doing at runtime.
+The SBF shared object internals can be dumped to a text file to gain more insight into a program's composition and what it may be doing at runtime.
 The dump will contain both the ELF information as well as a list of all the symbols and the instructions that implement them.
 Some of the BPF loader's error log